DeepakZunzunkar/RxjsDemo/README.md

 1. it can be async or sync
 2. return stream of value

+> An observable represents a sequence of values which can be observed

 observable is a stream of data and it emits data time to time observable work on data stream to use observable we need to subscribe it